-Cherry rust is a not uncommon fungal infection that causes early leaf drop in not just cherries, but also peaches and plums.
-In most cases, this is not a serious infection and it probably won’t damage your crop.
+Cherry rust is a common fungal infection that causes early leaf drop in not just cherries, but also peaches and plums.
+In most cases, this is not a serious infection, and it probably won’t damage your crop.
 On the other hand, a fungal infection should always be taken seriously and managed as necessary to prevent it from becoming severe.

 What is Cherry Rust?

 Rust in cherry trees is a fungal infection caused by Tranzschelia discolor.
 This fungus infects cherry trees as well as peach, plum, apricot, and almond trees.
 It can be damaging to trees because it causes the leaves to drop prematurely, which weakens the tree overall and may affect yield.
 However, this kind of damage generally happens late in the season, so the disease doesn’t have a major impact on the fruit produced.

 Early signs, which appear in the spring, are cankers on twigs.
 These may appear as blisters or long splits on year-old twigs and bark.
 Eventually, the signs of rust on a cherry tree will show in the leaves.

 You’ll first see pale yellow spots on the surfaces of the leaves.
 These will then turn brighter yellow in color.
 The spots on the undersides of the leaves will change to brownish or reddish (like rust) pustules that host the fungal spores.
 If the infection is severe, it may produce spots on the fruit as well.

 Cherry Rust Control